braw-dev/django_project_template/README.md

   - HTMX for incremental HTML updates with fragments
   - Tailwind CSS & Daisy UI for styling
   - Re-usable HTML components using [`django-cotton`](https://django-cotton.com/)
-- `Makefile` for repetitive commands
+- `justfile` for repetitive commands
-  - Simply run `make` to see the targets available
+  - Simply run `just` to see the targets available
 - Code style enforced
   - Ruff linting and formatting built in to editor and run at commit time with pre-commit